-Proving that an accident could have caused spinal trauma is not easy, but it is usually one of the easier tasks in a very complex case.
-We also have to prove liability, or fault, for the accident.
+Proving that an accident could have caused spinal trauma is not easy, but it is usually one of the easier tasks in a complex case.
+We also have to prove liability or fault for the accident.
 Then, of course, we must prove the lasting effects of spinal cord trauma, which may include:

 - Loss of movement

 - Loss of bowel and/or bladder control

 - Exaggerated reflex actions, spasticity, or spasms